faithlovell/lesson-19-graph-applications/index.md

 ```

 **Interpretation of Results**:
-The output of the solution code is a list of classroom nodes.
-These classrooms are the ones that are both empty and also less than 3 hallways away from Classroom A. The students will now be able to easily decide where they want go from this list of classrooms to work on their group project.
+Classrooms S, G, E, and O, are both empty and also less than 3 hallways away from Classroom A. The students will now be able to easily decide from this list of classrooms where they want go to work on their group project.

 ---